BarkBarkUnyu/shock/README.md

 ### Turns and Phases

-Each game turn is the equivalent of around two seconds of real life action.
-This turn is split into 3 distinct phases.
+Each game turn is the equivalent of around ten seconds of real life action.
+The turn is split into three distinct phases.

-#### 1. Morale and Snap Shots
+#### 1. Morale and Panic Fire

 Morale recovery attempts are made first.
-After that, figures who have LOS to a known enemy may fire a snap-shot immediately and forgo movement and actions in the remaining phases.
+After that, units who have LOS to a known enemy within 3 hexes may fire in Panic Fire immediately and forgo movement/actions in the remaining phases.
+This may also be forced as a result of bad morale, in failure to recover.

-Snap Shots have a penalty of -3(?) but may be done before the initiative phase and all happen simultaneously.
+Panic Fire has a penalty of -3(?) but may be done before the initiative phase and all panic simultaneously.
 If the person is in cover it will count as blind fire for -5(?).

 #### 2. Movement and Action

-Of the units remaining, who are still able to act, a chit pull activation system is implemented.
-A unit has three action points and three movement points per turn.
+Able units who have yet to act, will do so in the second phase.

 #### 3. Medical and Explosives